1337hero/open-webui-anthropic-api-pipe/README.md

 ### Models not showing up
 1. Verify the pipeline is imported correctly
+2. Check that your API key is configured (required for fetching models)
-2. Check Open WebUI logs for import errors
+3. Check Open WebUI logs for API errors
+4. If API is unavailable, fallback models should still appear
-3. Restart Open WebUI if needed
+5. Restart Open WebUI if needed

 ### API key errors
 1. Ensure your API key starts with `sk-ant-`